RainierEH/Computer-Science-11/README.md

 # Computer-Science-11
-A repo to store all my work for Computer Science 11 course
+A repo to store all my work for my Computer Science 11 course

 All files will have a header with project info like this: